tts-tcq-2025/test-driven-Rohan16298/README.md

 Test-Driven Development (TDD) approach: write the smallest failing test first, implement minimal code to pass, then refactor.

+**High-Level Design for StringCalculator**

+StringCalculator   :   	  Main class containing the Add method.
+Add(string input)  :      Method to parse the input string, validate, and compute the sum according to requirements.
+Input Parsing	     :    - Detect custom delimiter if present.
+ 	                      - Split numbers by delimiters (comma, newline, or custom).
+Validation         :	  - Check for negative numbers and throw exception if any found.
+ 	                      - Ignore numbers > 1000.
+Summation	         :    - Sum all valid numbers and return the result.
+Exception Handling : 	  - Throw exception with all negative numbers listed if negatives are present.
+Unit Tests	       :    - Cover all scenarios: empty input, single number, multiple numbers, new lines, custom delimiters, negatives, large numbers.

 **Suggested TDD Steps**